Burnside (SA)

 AreaSearch analysis of residential development drivers sees Burnside recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers in Burnside shows approximately 8 new homes approved annually over the past five financial years, totalling around 42 dwellings.
-As of FY-26, there have been 5 approvals recorded to date.
-On average, about 2.8 people move to the area each year for every new home constructed between FY-21 and FY-25, indicating strong demand that supports property values.
-The average construction cost value of new homes is around $838,000, suggesting a focus on premium properties by developers.
+Based on AreaSearch analysis of ABS building approval numbers in Burnside, approximately 8 new homes were approved annually over the past five financial years, totalling an estimated 42 homes.
+As of FY-26, 5 approvals have been recorded.
+On average, 2.8 people moved to the area per new home constructed between FY-21 and FY-25, indicating healthy demand supporting property values.
+New homes were built at an average expected construction cost value of $838,000, reflecting a focus on premium properties.

-This preference for detached housing is more pronounced than current patterns suggest (71.0% at Census), indicating ongoing robust demand for family homes despite increasing density pressures.
-The location has approximately 215 people per dwelling approval, reflecting a low-density market.
-According to the latest AreaSearch quarterly estimate, Burnside is expected to grow by 231 residents through to 2041.
-Current construction rates appear balanced with future demand, fostering steady market conditions without excessive price pressure.
+Burnside has approximately 215 people per dwelling approval, suggesting a low density market.
+According to the latest AreaSearch quarterly estimate, Burnside is expected to grow by 234 residents through to 2041, with present construction rates appearing balanced with future demand, fostering steady market conditions without excessive price pressure.

 Frequently Asked Questions - Development